farheenqaiser8/Stock-Market/README.md

-# Stock-Market
+# Knowledge of Stock-Market and Technical indicators

-The stock market is a platform where shares of publicly traded companies are bought and sold.
-It facilitates capital raising for companies and investment opportunities for individuals.
-Prices fluctuate based on supply, demand, and economic factors, reflecting the financial health and prospects of businesses.
+In this project, explore the stock market as a trading platform for company shares, and analyze how technical indicators like ADX and DMI help forecast trends and guide investment decisions based on price and volume data.